 finished grade or concrete slab, to the centerline of the fitting.

-The Suction Pipe shall be equipped with a vortex breaker installed inside the tank according to NFPA-22.
-The vortex breaker shall be designed to eliminate air entrainment that is potentially damaging to the pumping unit.
+The Suction Pipe shall be equipped with an Anti-Vortex Plate installed inside the tank according to NFPA-22.
+The Anti-Vortex Plate shall be designed to eliminate air entrainment that is potentially damaging to the pumping unit.

 Fill Pipe with Fire Department Connection: